pihomeserver/Kupiki-Hotspot-Script/README.md

 Requirements
 ============

-What do you need for to execute the script :
+What are the requirements ?
 - A Raspberry Pi 3
 - An ethernet cable
 - A power supply for the Raspberry Pi